learninglab-dev/ll-first-reactLab/walkthrough.md

   )
 }
 ```
-Just in case `.map()` isn't familiar, let's say just a bit more about what's going on here.
+Just in case `.map()` isn't familiar, let's talk about what's going on here.
 First, map works by taking in a callback function and returning an array.
 So inside the parenthesis of every `.map()` we need a function with a return statement.
 Whatever we `return` will be the element of the new array corresponding to the item in the original array.
-Here we're returning an array of jsx, of Switch components.
-Then, since we've constructed an array of jsx, we can simply drop it into App's `return`.
-As usual, any js inside jsx goes in curly braces.
+Here we're returning an array of JSX, of Switch components.
+Then, since we've constructed an array of JSX, we can simply drop it into App's `return`.
+As usual, any JS inside JSX goes in curly braces.

 And that's it!
 If you head over to your browser, you should see your grid!